-Your RV battery bank is needed to power the furnace fan and to power the igniter.
+Your RV battery bank is needed to power the furnace fan, the igniter, the furnace’s circuit board.
 The furnace fan uses a lot of power, and can drain a standard 12 volt battery (80-100 amp hours) in a couple of hours.
 We recommend having at least two of these batteries, at the very minimum.
 Better yet, get two six-volt golf cart batteries, they’ll power an RV furnace all through the night.
 Read, “Why Won’t My RV Furnace Stay On?“

 How Much Propane Will You Need?

 RV furnaces are propane hogs!
 A single 20 pound tank (5-gallons) will deplete after 3 nights of use.
 This includes also using the same tank to power your RV refrigerator, water heater, and occasional cook-top use.
 If you plan to use your RV furnace each night, keep an extra tank for every 3 nights of boondocking.
 For more on this read, “How Long Will a Propane Tank Last While Boondocking?“